CODAIT/graph_def_editor/README.md

 Current status:

-* All of the original project's regression tests pass
+* All of the original project's regression tests pass.
-* Examples from the original project have not yet been ported
+* The simple example script from the original project runs.

 ## Contents of root directory: